 What followed this fight was a bit disheartening.
 Kazel insists that he’s changed, yet he seems to treat creatures with the same brutality I hear he used on dwarves.
 After he started a slaughter of some kobolds, he brought one back (not out of the goodness of his heart, I can assure you), and bribed him to lead us to the temple.
 With a little prestidigitation, he understood what we meant and was ready to show us, when suddenly Niabi shot Kazel that look she tends to give him.
 I suppose we should be thankful we have at least one sane, non-damaged person along for the ride (otherwise it’d be lonely if I were the only one).

-After some twists and turns, and a meeting with the clan’s leader, we made it close to the temple.
+After some twists and turns, and a meeting with the clan’s leader, and some magical purifying of Kazel’s booze (note to self: for the group’s sake, do that at every opportunity), we made it close to the temple.
 Onyx snuck ahead and found three driders hanging out around the corner.
 Fortunately, I had studied a guide to the Underdark, and knew that these were basically big spiders.
 And since I knew spiders don’t like fire, I quickly rehearsed one of my favorite spells and rounded the corner.
 In an attempt to give it some flair, I did an underhanded toss and sent a huge wall of fire down the hallway, catching the three of them in the inferno.